bogmanSDK/orbithub/docs/STRUCTURED_QUESTIONS.md

 Decision: Option B - /docs folder is simpler for our workflow
 ```

+5. Click **Update**
+6. The subtask status will automatically change to **Done** (optional)

 ### Custom Answer

 If you have a different approach (not listed in options):

 ```
-Decision: Option D - We'll use Netlify instead of GitHub Pages because it has better build caching
+Decision: Option D - We'll use Netlify instead of GitHub Pages because it has better build caching and preview deployments
 ```

+### Important Notes

+- ⚠️ **Do NOT answer in comments** - OrbitHub checks only the Description field
+- ✅ **Edit the Description directly** - Add your answer after "Decision:"
+- ✅ **Be specific** - Include details like colors, values, configurations
+- ✅ **Reference options** - Mention which option you chose (A, B, C, or D)

 ## Technical Details